Mishalzeera/the-money-manager/TESTING.md

 Django introduction was enough to make him realise there is a lot more to be done with testing than previously thought.

+## Lighthouse

+At the suggestion of the mentor, Lighthouse was used to check the accessibility and general "best practises" of the app.
+Both light and dark themes got "100" for Best Practises, "91" for SEO.
+Dark theme got "84" for Accessibility, where light theme got "91".
+For Performance, dark theme got "91" and light theme got "84".